PondHubPom/PythonOpenCVBrainMRI/README.md

 # PythonOpenCVBrainMRI
-AI that finds DDX from brain MRI images.
+AI that finds DDX from brain MRI images.(Work In Progress)